RoboZero/CrystalNebula/README.md

 # Crystal Nebula (AKA File Commander 1)
 Crystal Nebula is a single lane RTS where you play as a personified computer permanently connected to the hostile infected Cloud known as The Nebula.\
-Defend the infected's onslaught, build your base, upgrade your programs, and strategically strike to rescue your fragmented personality shards from the Deadlock bug infection.
+Defend the infected's onslaught, build your base, upgrade your programs, and strategically strike to rescue your fragmented emotion shards from the Deadlock bug infection.

 ### Reason for Creation
 Unity Project for UF's Game Content Production 1. \